 Asian stocks rebound on US-China trade hopes

-BEIJING (AP) — Asian stocks rebounded Friday on hopes U.S.-Chinese talks next month might produce progress toward ending a costly tariff war over trade and technology.
+BEIJING (AP) — Asian stocks rebounded Friday on hopes next month's U.S.-Chinese talks might produce progress toward ending a costly tariff war over trade and technology.

-Benchmarks in Shanghai, Tokyo, Hong Kong and Sydney all followed Wall Street higher.
+Benchmarks in Shanghai, Tokyo, Hong Kong and Sydney followed Wall Street higher.

 Investors were encouraged by a Chinese government statement Thursday that its penalties on U.S. imports are adequate.
-That suggested Beijing might be pausing in a tit-for-tat cycle of tariff hikes by both sides that has fueled fears the fight will tip the global economy into recession.
+That suggested Beijing might be pausing in a tit-for-tat cycle of tariff hikes by both sides that has fueled fears the global economy might tip into recession.

-Some analysts say Beijing might be hoping to strike a more favorable deal if President Donald Trump is under pressure during his re-election campaign — or might hold out to negotiate with his successor if he loses.
+Some analysts say Beijing might be waiting for President Donald Trump's re-election campaign in hopes he will feel pressure to strike a deal — or is holding out to negotiate with his successor if he loses.

 "This could still make for prolonged trade uncertainty," said Pan.